iraqies/skinartplus/README.md

 ---

-## ✨ Features
+## Features

-- **Image → skinart conversion** — pick any image and get a ready-to-use Minecraft skinart
+- **Image → skinart conversion**: pick any image and get a ready-to-use Minecraft skinart
-- **NameMC integration** — log in, preview your avatar, and upload skinarts with one click
+- **NameMC integration**: log in, preview your avatar, and upload skinarts with one click
-- **Batch generation** — generate every possible art layer combination automatically
+- **Batch generation**: generate every possible art layer combination automatically
-- **Template library** — hundreds of bundled base skinarts to build from
+- **Template library**: hundreds of bundled base skinarts to build from
-- **Fast & light** — built with Tauri, so it uses a fraction of the memory of Electron apps
+- **Fast & light**: built with Tauri, so it uses a fraction of the memory of Electron apps

 ---

-## 🚀 Install
+## Install

-Prebuilt packages are produced automatically by GitHub Actions for every release.
 Grab the latest from the [Releases page](https://github.com/iraqies/skinartplus/releases).

 ### Windows